 What should you address with your child before they reach puberty?
 Due to the varying ages of development for each child, parents should consider what and when their child is being exposed to information from other sources (e.g., school, peers, etc.) and disciple accordingly.

 Children in public school will be exposed to this content through videos in 4th through 6th grades.
 If your child is in public school or interacts with children who are, it may be wise for you to address these topics so they hear from you first.
-Keep in mind the average age a child is exposed to pornography is 10 years old.
+Keep in mind the sad reality that an average age a child is exposed to pornography is 10 years old.

 By the time a child enters puberty, they are physically capable of reproduction and should be empowered with a mature sense of that change in their life with the biblical knowledge to understand how it impacts their choices.

 This is a pivotal time when a child is observing the compromises made by parents, adults, and peers around them, comparing what they’re told with what is lived out.
 The average age of children when first exposed to pornography is 10 years old.
 And pornography is not just an issue for men.
 Girls have become just as susceptible and exposed to pornography.

 The dangers of pornography are more than masturbation, sexual promiscuity, or violence against women.
 Pornography, like other addictions, is a form of conditioning, wiring the brain to view sex as consumerism.
 Instead, sex is a gift for mutual intimacy between a husband and wife.
 It glorifies God and strengthens the health and covenant of marriage.
 A child’s curiosity and the misinformation they absorb from all around them is at its peak, so initiating conversations early and often is vital.

 As you reinforce truths from previous discussions, ask your child to describe what they have understood about God’s creation, marriage, sex, and when life begins so they can practice articulating their convictions and ideas.

 When discussing puberty, start by referencing how a father shaves his beard or a mother shaves her legs.
 Try using this language: